IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 #### Governance Action Lifetime (govActionLifetime)

-The period after which a governance action will expire if it is not enacted - As a whole number of epochs
+The period after which a governance action will expire if it is not enacted - as a whole number of epochs

 ##### GUARDRAILS